hashicorp/nomad/website/source/docs/http/json-jobs.html.md

   attribute is ignored.
 * `Label` - The label to annotate a port so that it can be referred in the service discovery block or environment variables.

+<a id="ephemeral_disk"></a>

+### Ephemeral Disk

+The `EphemeralDisk` object supports the following keys:

+* `Migrate` - Specifies that the Nomad client should make a best-effort attempt to migrate the data from a remote machine if placement cannot be made on the original node.
+During data migration, the task will block starting until the data migration has completed.
+Value is a boolean and the default is false.

+* `SizeMB` - Specifies the size of the ephemeral disk in MB.
+Default is 300.

+* `Sticky` - Specifies that Nomad should make a best-effort attempt to place the updated allocation on the same machine.
+This will move the `local/` and `alloc/data` directories to the new allocation.
+Value is a boolean and the default is false.

 <a id="restart_policy"></a>